About

 The Mode Wheel is an interactive tool and instrument used to visualize, understand, and play the modes of any note set.

-To listen to the various modes, click on the mode names in the colored tiles.
+To listen to the various modes, make sure volume is on and silent mode is off, then click on the mode names in the colored tiles.
 Clicking on the Roman numerals will play the triad built from that scale.
 The individual notes can also be played.

 The Mode Wheel and its underlying system of organizing musical scales were developed by Jake Masterson.
 I have been working on iterations of this project since at least 2012, refining both the visual instrument and the theoretical framework that supports it.